Creation Ex Nihilo

 Out of Nothing

-- Genesis 1:1 reads, "In the beginning, God created the heavens and the earth."
-Those who subscribe to creation ex nihilo emphasize that the Genesis 1 creation account stands out among Ancient Near East creation accounts as explicilty monotheistic and teaching that the Creator and the creation are distinct.
+Genesis 1:1 reads, "In the beginning, God created the heavens and the earth."
+Those who subscribe to creation ex nihilo emphasize that the Genesis 1 creation account stands out among Ancient Near East creation accounts as explicitly monotheistic and teaching that the Creator and the creation are distinct.

-- The description of God as "the first and the last" (e.g. Isaiah 44:6) and "the Alpha and the Omega" (e.g. Revelation 1:8) are believed to relfect the uniqueness of the Creator as an eternal being.
-It is further understood that eternality is an atttribute of the Creator, which nothing else in the universe shares.
+The description of God as "the first and the last" (e.g. Isaiah 44:6) and "the Alpha and the Omega" (e.g. Revelation 1:8) are believed to reflect the uniqueness of the Creator as an eternal being.
+It is further understood that eternal existence is an attribute of the Creator, which nothing else in the universe shares.

 "5 Who laid the foundations of the earth, that it should not be removed for ever.
 6 Thou coveredst it with the deep as with a garment: the waters stood above the mountains.
 7 At thy rebuke they fled; at the voice of thy thunder they hasted away.
 8 They go up by the mountains; they go down by the valleys unto the place which thou hast founded for them."